To start, I’d like to share my thoughts on the exciting ending of this "fall finale" episode!

-Kidd gets her Girls on Fire starting tremendously but is missing one person.
-He tries to convince her to return but understands that she needs to work to help her parents during COVID-19.
-That didn't stop Kidd as she saw an opportunity to help both the teen and Boden by giving her a part-time job at the firehouse.
-She accepts and looks forward.
+Kidd enthusiastically starts her Girls on Fire initiative, but she's missing one special person.
+While he encourages her to return, he genuinely understands that she must support her parents during COVID-19.
+Despite this, Kidd sees an excellent opportunity to assist both the teen and Boden by offering her a part-time job at the firehouse.
+She happily accepts and is excited for what lies ahead!

 With the Amblunce 61 totaled, Severide tries to hunt it down before it's gone for good.
-He saved the driver's door that had Leslie Shay's memorial on it.
-It also clarified Gallo and Mackey, who questioned being at 51 after the accident.
-She learned the connection between Mackey and Cruz as he's like her guardian or big brother to her father, who had died years ago.
+He saves the driver's door with Leslie Shay's memorial.
+This also clarifies Gallo and Mackey, who questioned being 51 after the accident.
+She learns the connection between Mackey and Cruz, as he's like her guardian or big brother to her father, who died years ago.

-Okay, now that I got that out of the way.
-Let's get to the main story of this episode: Brett and Casey.
+Okay, now that I have that out of the way, Let's get to the main story of this episode: Brett and Casey.
 Well, from the recent recap about Mackey, both Brett and Mackey came out fine.
 Casey does some superhero stuff to get to 61.
 Soon after, Brett questions how Casey got there so fast and learns how it happened later that night at Molly's.

 The next day, Brett couldn't make eye contact with Casey and tried to avoid him all shift.
-That is until later that night when Casey comes to Brett's apartment and asks why she is avoiding him.
-She replies with a kiss, and soon, the rockets blast off as they kiss and land on Brett's couch.
+That is until later that night when Casey came to Brett's apartment and asked why she was avoiding him.
+She replied with a kiss, and soon, the rockets exploded as they kissed and landed on Brett's couch.

 While that ended pretty sad from Brett's point of view, let's look at the bright side: they finally have admitted their deep feelings for one another.
 This show does not go one, two, or three episodes to see if a relationship would go anywhere (like other shows).
 Still, we will see how they'll face this relationship and whether or not Casey could let Gabby "My Miracle" Dawson.

 So, did I like the episode?
-Oh yeah, I loved this episode.
-This episode played with my emotions, and I'm glad I had the night off from work to watch this at home.
-During those Brett and Casey scenes, my heart was beating, and my hands got cold and sweaty.
+Oh yeah, I loved it.
+It played with my emotions, and I'm glad I had the night off from work to watch it at home.
+My heart was beating during those Brett and Casey scenes, and my hands got cold and sweaty.

 Overall, I give this episode a 9.5/10.